johnkimdy/helix_trading/README.md

   - Optimizes execution based on latent vectors from System 2
   - Based on "Imitating Task and Motion Planning with Visuomotor Transformers" (Dalal et al., 2023)

+## Recent Updates

+- **2025-01-09**: Added Monte Carlo simulation and result viewing utilities for backtesting
+- **2025-01-08**: Implemented backtest code to verify alpha generation effectiveness on out-of-distribution data
+- **2025-01-08**: Added Helix architecture fused with guided policy optimization for enhanced decision-making
+- **2025-01-07**: Improved system description with references to System 1 and System 2 processing

 ## Key Features

 - **Asynchronous Processing**: Independent strategic and tactical systems